 Buffalo Wing Dip

 Traditionally buffalo wings are served with blue cheese dressing or ranch dressing for dipping.
 Why are these dressings so popular with wings?
-The cooling effect of the dairy in those dressings makes them the perfect pairing with a hot, spicy buffalo sauce.
+The cooling effect of the dairy in those dressings makes them the perfect pairing with hot, spicy buffalo sauce.

 Personally, I am not a huge fan of the mayo in ranch dressing nor do I like blue cheese.
-And both of these dressings often contain preservatives, which will send my husband straight to bed with a migraine.
+And both of these dressings usually contain preservatives, which will send my husband straight to bed with a migraine.

 So a simple homemade sauce is my favorite option.
 I use tangy sour cream as the base and give it hints of ranch dressing flavor.
 Even better, this sauce can be made lactose-free if needed!

 Sour cream is such a good base for this sauce because it’s a little tangy and super thick and creamy.
 Even a low-fat sour cream will work.

 Just a little bit of vinegar adds some extra tang to this sauce.
 It also thins it out enough to be the right consistency for dipping.
 I use apple cider vinegar, but white wine vinegar, rice vinegar or plain white vinegar will work too.
 I do not recommend using balsamic vinegar unless it is white balsamic.